Hungry Happenings

 Bake cones, with the open edge toward the back of the oven, for 8-10 minutes, until lightly golden brown.

-Baked Tortilla Cones Filled with Philly Steak and Peppers
+fill baked Tortilla Cones with Philly Steak and Peppers, cheese, sour cream, and tomatoes.

 While the cones are baking, heat the steak and peppers according to the package instructions.